When technology and nature meet

 - and can be used permanently in sensitive environments.

-- Look for dust accumulation, dead insects , or fine cobwebs around cable openings.
+- Watch for dust buildup, dead insects, or fine cobwebs around cable entries.

 2. Ensure safety